a-li-sa/weather-dashboard/README.md

 <p><img src="Assets/homework6-2.gif"width="600"/></p>

-On mobile, clicking the search icon button or the city names on the list will scroll to the weather information.
+This webpage will also run on mobile devices.
+Clicking the search icon button or any city name on the collapsible list will scroll the page down to the weather information.

 <p float="left">
   <img src="Assets/homework6-3.gif"width="295"/>